amir734jj/config-server/README.md

 ```

-Features:
+Rules:
-- any config greater than or equal to 32KB is banned
+1. any config greater than 32KB is banned
-- any config not used in the last 30 days automatically will be deleted
+2. any config not used in the last 30 days automatically will be deleted

 TODO:
 - add rate limiter